Learn to Follow Up

 The Full Scoop

-- Address situations where you find someone has little motivation to complete assignments, if you are effectively delegating and training; there may be underlying performance issues that need to be addressed.
+- If you are effectively delegating and training, address situations where someone exhibits little motivation to complete assignments, as there might be underlying performance issues that require attention.